anya-alyssa/MA2806-GroupProject-StreetNames/README.md

         Publication date: 16 April 2025
         Format: CSV files

     From this dataset, subsets were created for our three chosen areas of Streatham (Anya), Edmonton (Levy), and Newham (Joy).
-This was done using the terminal commands, that were taught by Tom Keene, to filter our specific location's street names, providing us with much smaller, more manageable datasets.
+This was done using the terminal commands*, that were taught by Tom Keene, to filter our specific location's street names, providing us with much smaller, more manageable datasets.
 We then manually sorted through and categorised our individual datasets into either: male, female, unisex, or unnamed.
 These were then manually plotted into the map on our website by finding the coordinates of each street and adding it to our dataset.

+*terminal commands used:
+cd '/Users/anya/Desktop/opname_csv_gb-2/data’ - (changes directory to data folder) cat *.csv (combine all the data files into one long string of data) cat *.csv | grep "SEARCHED NAME" - (searches for inputted name in all the data) cat *.csv | grep "SEARCHEDNAME" > ~/Desktop/NAMEOFFILE.csv (puts it all into one file) csvcut -c COLUMNS WANTED ~/Desktop/FILENAME.csv | csvgrep -c 2 -r SEARCHEDNAME| csvlook - (prints filtered columns to you in terminal) csvcut -c COLUMNS WANTED ~/Desktop/FILENAME.csv | csvgrep -c 2 -r SEARCHEDNAME > ~/Desktop/NAMEOFFILE.csv - (puts filtered data all into one file)

 Overview of design/technical/other challenges with descrtiption of how the project was collectively developed:
     Design: